jimmyflatting/anon-api/README.md

 ## Overview

-The Anonymization API utilizes the YuNet model to detect faces in images and anonymize them by applying a blur.
-Currently, the model returns x and y coordinates for facial landmarks, which may need to be remapped to a -1 to 1 scale for better performance due to image size variations.
+The Anonymization API utilizes the [OpenCV](https://opencv.org) to detect faces in images and anonymize them by applying a blur.

 ![preview](/media/screenshot.png "Detection example")